-News/Media Alliance Applauds the Reintroduction of the Journalist Protection Act
+News/Media Alliance Applauds Re-Introduction of the Kids Online Safety Act

 Senator Richard Blumenthal (D-CT) and Representative Eric Swalwell (D-CA-14) reintroduced the Journalist Protection Act in the U.S. House and Senate.